Mischief Night (2006 film)

 Mischief Night is a 2006 British comedy-drama film.
 It is the third installment of the Tina Trilogy following on from Tina Goes Shopping (1999) and Tina Takes a Break (2001).
 However, unlike the previous two Channel 4 films Mischief Night broadens its scope to consider the wider community that Tina lives in and address issues of racial segregation.
-Tina is played by Kelli Hollis in all three films.
+Kelli Hollis plays Tina in all three films.

 Synopsis

-The film is set on a deprived Leeds estate where Asian and white residents have segregated.
+The film is set on a deprived Leeds estate where Asian and white residents have been segregated.
 Tensions between the two communities come to a head on the unruly Mischief Night.
 The film shows several people's involvement in this.